 5. Masonry Subcontractors

 Masonry subcontractors are the craftsmen behind brick, stone, and block structures.
-They build walls and facades while adding durability and timeless beauty to buildings.
+They build walls and facades while adding durability and beauty to buildings.

-Why They’re Important: Masonry work provides a combination of structural support and aesthetic appeal.
+Why they’re important: Masonry work provides a combination of structural support and aesthetic appeal.
 Whether it's a brick wall that bears loads or a decorative stone feature, masonry contributes to the building's longevity and visual appeal.
 Skilled masons can also repair and restore older structures, preserving their integrity.

 6. Flooring Subcontractors

-Why They’re Important: Flooring is subjected to constant use and wear.
+Why they’re important: Flooring is subjected to constant use and wear.
 Proper installation ensures that floors last longer, resist damage, and maintain their aesthetic appeal.
 A poorly installed floor can lead to tripping hazards or early replacement costs, making quality craftsmanship crucial.

 7. Paving Subcontractors